mor4thii/dotfiles/README.md

 In my work toolchain I use sdkman and nvm to manage JVM and JS versions and I prefer pnpm over npm or yarn for dependency management in JS.
 I use brew to install stuff there, as well.

+## TODO
+- Better job at deduplicating work and private zshrc

 ## Supported tools

 In no particular order...